{user_name}

 Winding machine

-Adaptive winding robot that wraps arbitrary rotational bodies with fabric tape while producing a consistent pressing force.
+Adaptive winding robot that wraps arbitrary rotational bodies with fabric tape while generating an even pressing force.

 Coming soon